How To Sell A Car Without A V5C

 - What if I don’t have a V5C?

 - Do I need a V5C if I scrap my car?

 When selling without a V5C, you’ll need to provide a bill of sale which includes all info for the new buyer to apply for a new logbook.
 That includes:

 - The fact that the vehicle is ‘sold as seen’

-But it’s not recommended to sell your car until you have all the paperwork in place.
-Even if you have a legitimate reason for not having a V5C, it will still raise suspicion in the mind of any potential buyer whether that’s a private individual or a professional car buyer.
+It’s not recommended to sell your car until you have all the paperwork in place.
+Even if you have a legitimate reason for not having a V5C, it will still raise suspicion in the mind of any potential buyer – whether that’s a private individual or a professional car buyer.